GUIDesignResearch/GUIGAN/README.md

 ### Examples of pre-built Components

-Our model can generate other components to complete a whole GUI design based on the unfinished pre-built components, and the final generated samples are diverse.
+Our model can generate other components to complete a whole GUI design based on the unfinished pre-built components (the leftmost column), and the final generated samples are diverse.

 ![Alt text](https://github.com/GUIDesignResearch/GUIGAN/blob/master/Display/pre1.jpg)